ZoneMinder/zoneminder/README.txt

 o     FIX - If an analysis daemon terminates abnormally or the host  computer crashes then events can be left  in  a  state whereby they effectively have zero length and are useless.
-A change to zmaudit.pl was made such that any `open' events such as this which have not been updated for at least five minutes are closed and updated to reflect their actual content so that they may be viewed or saved.
-Events recovered in this way are named with a `(r)' mark to help identify them.
+A change to zmaudit.pl was made such that any 'open' events such as this which have not been updated for at least five minutes are closed and updated to reflect their actual content so that they may be viewed or saved.
+Events recovered in this way are named with a '(r)' mark to help identify them.

 o     FIX - In more recent versions of MySQL the password hash generated is 50 characters long, which overflows the previous